 Richards wasn't the only Stone to miss recording schedules (see No. 10 on our list of the Top 10 Mick Taylor Rolling Stones Songs) — bassist Bill Wyman was occasionally MIA too.
 During the band's chaotic sessions in France for 1972's 'Exile on Main St.,' members would come and go as they pleased, and music got made whenever someone was around and felt like making it.
 Wyman was absent when 'Tumbling Dice' was recorded, so Taylor played bass, pulling double duty on the album's biggest single: He also played the slide guitar you hear.

 Taylor played on two songs from 'Let It Bleed,' which also included the final tracks recorded by the late Brian Jones.
-By 'Sticky Fingers,' he was a full-time member of the Stones, playing electric, acoustic and slide guitars.
+By 'Sticky Fingers,' he had become fully integrated into the Stones, playing electric, acoustic and slide guitars.
 His soft, warm and lyrical tones balanced, and contrasted with, Richards' more jagged style.
 Taylor provided the subtle but driving rhythm for this hit single.

 'Honky Tonk Women'

 You can thank Taylor for 'Honky Tonk Women.'
 The song originally sounded like 'Country Honk,' the twangy 'Let It Bleed' goof that featured one of Taylor's first appearances on a Stones album.
 Taylor added more rock muscle to the track, which became the band's fifth No. 1 hit.
 We love the cowbell, but it wouldn't even be there if Taylor hadn't scruffed up the song.